 Title:"At Yokaichi" from the series:"53 Stations of the Takaido".
 This is Plate No. 44 at Yokkaichi- San Cho kawa.
 These are a set of 55 (including prints of starting off point at Yedo and arriving at Kyoto).
 The series was completed in Jan.
 1834.
 A high wind is blowing from right across the marsh.
 To left, a peasant, cloaked, on a trestle bridge; another races along the causeway to catch his hat which has blown off.
 In center, a willow tree bending to the wind; left, roofs of cottages, and masts of boats.
 The bow of a punt in the foreground.

 Two pairs of two unit votive slips, both with a red group mark (Hakkakuren) at the top and an advertisement for Sennyoko on the top right-hand side.
 The upper quadrant of each part contains fan frames with scenery.
 Both slips include the name Utashige.
-On the left slip, the group mark reads fifty-three stations (Gojusan-tsugi) and the fan is decorated with red maple leaves and pink cherry blossoms, and depicts the scenery of the Shinagawa coastline with boats in the water.
-Three slips are under the fan: the pink one reads Shinagawa, the yellow one reads Omori tsukemono, and the green one reads Kanaiwa.
-The bottom quadrant on the left contains two packaged items tied with string; one has a label for seaweed (nori).
-On the right slip, the group mark reads Tokaido.
-A scene of people crossing a bridge with Mt.Fuji in the background is depicted in the fan frame, which is decorated with camellias and chrysanthemums.
-The three slips under the fan read Nihonbashi, Urine Hatsumono, and fu OO respectively from the right.
-The bottom quadrant contains a bonito (katsuo) with a bunch of straw.
+On the left slip, the group mark reads fifty-three stations (Gojusan-tsugi) and the fan is decorated with red maple flowers and pink cherry blossoms and depicts a hill with trees on its top and travelers including one taking a palanquin.
+Three slips are under the fan: the pink one reads Okabe, the yellow one reads ten sweet rice dumplings (dango) of Utsunoyama, and the green one reads Nishicho.
+The bottom quadrant on the left contains a depiction of the sweet rice dumplings on a bunch of straw.
+The right slip reads Tokaido on the group mark.
+Two people seeing off travelers in front of a tea house or inn are depicted in the fan frame with a castle, decorated with camellias and chrysanthemums.
+The three slips under the fan read Mariko, famous product (meibutsu) yam soup (tororo jiru), and Manji Muranaka, respectively from the right.
+The bottom quadrant contains a bowl of the yam soup on a tray and a side dish.